Aerospace Internship Program

 TEENS LEARN A TRADE AND BUILD THEIR CONFIDENCE

-Skills Inc.’s Aerospace Internship Program (AIP) gives students from seven school districts in South King County and Pierce County the opportunity to gain practical work experience in aerospace manufacturing and finishing while earning credit toward their high school diplomas.
+Skills Inc.’s Aerospace Internship Program (AIP) gives students from six school districts in South King County and Pierce County the opportunity to gain practical work experience in aerospace manufacturing and finishing while earning credit toward their high school diplomas.

 With so many in the industry nearing retirement, there’s a pressing need to train the next generation of aerospace manufacturing workers.
 We’re thrilled to be doing our part in meeting that need.

 - Develop employable work habits with a strong emphasis on improving soft skills

 - Receive a comprehensive introduction to the aerospace industry

 - Work toward a National Career Readiness Certificate with focus on applied math, reading and locating information